-This is all good, but when it comes to performance you can also consider another free tool like ApexSQL Plan that helps me analyze actual/estimated execution plans, and optimize SQL queries better than SSMS’s native execution plans.
+This is all good, but when it comes to performance you can also consider another tool like ApexSQL Plan that helps me analyze actual/estimated execution plans, and optimize SQL queries better than SSMS’s native execution plans.

 Next, always remember to clear the cache and then execute the query if you want to capture more reliable results.
 Let’s run the same query in ApexSQL Plan and see the result.
 Create a new session, paste the code in the editor, along with the “clear cache” part in front, and from the Management tab hit the Actual button.
 If previously a connection was not established, set the targeted Server, Authentication method, Database and hit the OK to get the actual execution plan: